yoginderbagga/90DaysOfDevOps/2026/day-36/dockerize-full-application.md

 <img width="1903" height="702" alt="postgres_logs" src="https://github.com/user-attachments/assets/4d482028-2035-46e1-8421-9efc5305fba0" />

 3. To fix it, there already exist two SQL schema file which has commands to create the table and insert data into the table.
 These files are : ``init/postgres/01_schema.sql`` and ``init/postgres/02_seed.sql`` which has script to be run against the container in order to make the table creation successfull.
+I assumed that tables were created already for this application but it was not, so the .sql needs to be run which consist of the script.

 ```ubuntu@ip-172-31-22-214:~/devboard/devboard/init/postgres$ ls
 01_schema.sql  02_seed.sql